gtopsis/Course-cs352-website/README.md

 # CS352 Website

-Renew website of the course cs352 using a bootstrap template
+Static website for the course cs352 using a bootstrap template.
+It serves the content (lectures, tuts, assignments) of the course only to its participants (students) who acquire a specific password.

 ## Installation
 ```